jlmelville/uwot/cran-comments.md

 ## New Release

-This is a new release to:

-* Make internal changes to maintain compatibility with a forthcoming release of a dependency (RcppAnnoy).
-* Make a minor license change: previous versions of uwot were licensed under GPL-3.
-This submission changes the license to GPL-3 or later.
-* Offer some minor new functionality.
+This minor release is the second part of a two-step procedure to maintain compatibility with RcppAnnoy and is being coordinated with the maintainer of that package.

 ## Test environments